 Don’t let a failed RV door latch lock you out and ruin your next RV trip!

-Latch Coming Loose
+Latch Coming Loose?

-Sometimes your RV door latch will stop working properly because the latch mounted inside the door frame has become loose, causing the door to rattle even when it’s closed.
+Sometimes, your RV door latch will stop working properly because the latch (mounted inside the door frame) has become loose, causing the door to rattle even when it’s closed.
 You need to be aware that this issue could cause the door to open while your RV is being driven down the road… or could interfere with the action of the door’s deadbolt, preventing it from being fully locked when you think it is.

 So, while it might seem like a loose door latch is a minor issue you can put off dealing with until you’ve got some extra time, it’s really in your best interest to deal with this issue as soon as possible.
 It’s easy and won’t take much time.

-The Solution: Check the screws and bolts that mount the latch to the door frame.
+- The Solution: Check the screws and bolts that mount the latch to the door frame.
 These can come loose with time and travel over bumpy roads.
 Ensuring that these are tightened properly will easily address your loose latch problem making it possible to open, close, and lock your RV’s door, and keep it from opening while you’re driving down the highway.
 That’s a big win for a small investment of your time.

-Latch Not Closing Properly
+Latch Not Closing Properly?

-This is another issue that’s not difficult or especially time-consuming to address but is likely to benefit you significantly.
-If your RV’s door is starting to fail to close completely, even sometimes, in time it will likely fail to latch at all.
+With a latch that isn’t closing correctly, you may find that the door won’t close completely… or it may not latch at all.
+In this case, you probably have an issue where the catch in the lock on the door isn’t aligning correctly with the latch in the door frame.
+This is another issue that’s not difficult or especially time-consuming to address, but is likely to benefit you significantly.
+If your RV’s door is starting to fail to close completely (even if only sometimes), in time it will likely fail to latch at all.
 Addressing this issue before the door can’t be latched is a good idea.

 If you’re RV door latch isn’t catching, you may need to adjust the strike plate/bolt in your door frame so it aligns properly.

-RV Door Locking Automatically
+RV Door Locking Itself?

-The Solution: Disassemble the interior of the door lock/handle to access the bent actuator.
+- The Solution: Disassemble the interior of the door lock/handle to access the bent actuator.
 Use a pair of pliers to bend the actuator back up to the proper position.
 Reassemble the lock assembly, and hopefully, this will address your issue.

 Why You Should Change Your RV Door Latch

+There are many good reasons to replace your RV door latch, and having it broken is only one of them.
 Security is a very good reason to change your RV door latch.
 You may not be aware that there are only a handful of standard key/lock assemblies for RV doors and RV basement locks.
 This means that many other people have keys that will unlock your RV’s door if you still have the standard RV door lock assembly in place.

 Security is one of the main reasons to replace your RV door latch.
 If your RV still has the original latch, chances are good that many people have a key that will unlock your RV’s door.